JuliaLang/julia/doc/src/manual/strings.md

 be modified like this: `v"0.2-" <= VERSION`.

-Another non-standard version specification extension allows one to use a trailing `+` to express an upper limit on build versions, e.g.  `VERSION > v"0.2-rc1+"` can be used to mean any version above `0.2-rc1` and any of its builds: it will return `false` for version `v"0.2-rc1+win64"` and `true` for `v"0.2-rc2"`.
+Another non-standard version specification extension allows one to use a trailing `+` to express a lower limit on build versions, e.g.  `VERSION > v"0.2-rc1+"` can be used to mean any version above `0.2-rc1` and any of its builds: it will return `false` for version `v"0.2-rc1+win64"` and `true` for `v"0.2-rc2"`.